Online Rx startups offer convenience but also raise concerns

 In some cases, the websites promote prescription drugs for unapproved uses, such as blood pressure drugs to reduce anxiety.

-Hims' websites touts blood pressure-reducing beta blockers as a way to ease "performance anxiety during your big event — like a big presentation at work or interview."
+Hims' website touts blood pressure-reducing beta blockers as a way to ease "performance anxiety during your big event — like a big presentation at work or interview."

 While that kind of "off-label" prescribing is common for many physicians, drugmakers are barred from advertising such uses because they have not been federally approved.
 The online startups, echoing Uber and other Silicon Valley startups, say they are technology companies and are therefore not subject to those rules.